What are best things to do in the Riviera Maya?

 Playa Del Carmen

-Playa (as it is called by locals) is the heart of the Riviera Maya.
+This beach town is the heart of the Riviera Maya.
 Playa Del Carmen has a lot to offer people that are staying at resorts or for guest staying in town.
 The main tourist attraction is the beach but close to it is 5th Avenue.
 This is the main pedestrian street that goes for some 20 blocks.
 It has restaurants, clubs, bars, and more shopping then you can imagine.
 It is always abuzz with action and enjoyable for a stroll.

 Tulum is know for the ruins, hippy chic atmosphere and beaches.
 The town of Tulum is spread out but great to rent a bike and explore or park and visit one of the beach clubs or beaches.
 In Tulum and around there are a number of great places to check out.
 We have a guide to what to do in Tulum here.